cher-ami/toolbox/README.md

 [![lerna](https://img.shields.io/badge/maintained%20with-lerna-cc00ff.svg)](https://lerna.js.org/)

-Reusable tools for cher-ami projects.
+List of tools for cher-ami projects.
-These tools are **not published on npm and not compiled**.
+Some of these tools are **not published on npm and not compiled**.
 You have to copy/past the selected tool in your cher-ami project.

-## Why not published on npm?
+## Why not published some tools on npm?

 Because some tools need to be re-handled according to use, without that we want to re-develop them from scratch.
 If a tool or component can be customized only via parameters, it should not have its place in this repository but become an independent library.

 ## How to contribute?